|Market Size in 2020

 |Avail customized purchase options to meet your exact research needs.
 Request For Customization

-Some of key players in the frozen vegetables market are
+Some of the key players in the smart home devices market are

-The global frozen vegetables market was valued at USD 29,468 Million in 2020.
+The global smart home devices market was valued at USD 68.8 Billion in 2020.

 The global smart home devices market is expected to reach USD 156.6 Billion by 2028, growing at a CAGR of 11.5% between 2021 to 2028.

 Some of the key factors driving the global smart home device market growth are an increase in internet users, increased adoption of smart devices, rising disposable income in developed economies, and a rise in the need to save energy and decrease carbon emission

 European region held a substantial share of the global smart home devices market in 2020.
 This is attributable to the increasing investments in infrastructure that have been undertaken to improve the standard of living in this region.
 Increased demand for heating, ventilation and air conditioning systems coupled with energy management has significantly driven regional growth.